Squiffy Profile

 Read On

-City of York: historic urban core (T)
+City of York (T)

 Squiffy UK - 16-Oct-23

-City of York: historic urban core (T)
+City of York (T)

 I was in love with a wall.
 York is famous for having the longest set of medieval walls in the UK, but it was not these crenelated stretches and their impressive gate towers that most impressed me.
 It was not the overhanging upper stories of the half-timbered houses along The Shambles that caught my eye.
 It was not even the preserved Roman fresco displayed in the Undercroft of the towering York Minster.
 No, the wall that made me catch my breath was a short stretch of woven wooden wattles, maybe four feet high.
 People milled around, largely oblivious, before forming into a queue for a fairground ride.
 But this fragment of wall formed part of a domestic house one thousand years ago